 1. SEO (Search Engine Optimization)

 If you know and work with SEO, this will come easy for you.
 However, if you don’t, not to worry.
-The tasks we give you are very simple to complete.
+The tasks we give to you are very simple to complete.

 As we explained above, Google ranks your website according to a number of factors.
 Here, we’ll focus on keywords and content.